smpezert/apprentice-boot-camp-fundamentals-3/docs/_posts/0000-02-04-ci-exercise.md

 ```
 <!-- .element: style="font-size: 35%" -->

 Note: Remind them about the dot at the front of the filename!
+  Don’t share the travis code over chat etc, as whitespace can get stripped.
   Share the exercise slide!

 --